 Whenever you try to launch Skyrim from SKSE or the Steam client, the game crashes immediately on the Bethesda logo.
 That can be frustrating.
 However, you’re not the only one who is experiencing this issue.
 Many Skyrim users have reported this issue as well.

-The four methods below have been reported by Skyrim users that resolved their problem.
+The three methods below have been reported by Skyrim users that resolved their problem.
 You can try them one by one until you find the one that resolves the problem.

 Method 1: Use LOOT and TES5EDIT

 When Skyrim crashes on startup on the Bethesda logo, the most possible reason is the wrong load order of mods.
 To fix the issue, you need tools like LOOT (The Load Order Optimisation Tool) and TES5EDIT.

 LOOT is a tool that can sort your Skyrim mods into the correct order.
 If you already have LOOT installed on your computer, you just need to launch it and sort the order again.
 If not, you need to download and install it first, then use it to sort the order.
 To do so:

 1) Go to the LOOT Github download page.